Ghul2002/work-environment-generator/README.md

 # work-environment-generator
 ### Simple bash script for creating project environment

-Usage:
-1. `chmod +x wokrenvgenerator.sh`
-2. `./workenvgenerator` <log-directory>
+### Features

 The script will create project environment consisting:
-- main project folder
+- main project directory
-- scr, bin, docs, tests subfolders
+- scr, bin, docs, tests subdirectories
-There is option to create git repository automatically.
-After that project can be opened in vs code.

-For accesibility in a whole system, put script into you binary folder.

-Script will be upgraded soon!
+Additional options:
+- initialize a Git repository
+- open the project in VS Code

+### Usage:
+1. Clone the repository: `git clone` <repo-url>
+2. Make the script executable: `chmod +x workenvgenerator.sh`
+3. Run the script: `./workenvgenerator` <project-directory>

+To make the script available system-wide, move it to your local binary directory, e.g.: mv workenvgenerator.sh /usr/local/bin/workenvgenerator

+### Requirements
+- Linux
+- Bash

+#### Notes

+This is a simple utility script and may be extended with additional features in the future.